-The Sheboygan North High Art Department is pleased to announce its newest program, Artist in Residency Program (NHS AiR) in the fall of 2014.
+The Sheboygan North High Art Department created NHS Artist in Residency Program (NHS AiR) in the fall of 2014.
 This program is designed to expose, educate and engage the North High community to local and regional artists each semester during the current academic school year.
 Our artist in residence works with our staff and students for one semester (18 weeks).
-The AiR program is currently in its third year.
+The AiR program is currently in its fourth year.

 The goals of the NHS Artist-in-Residence (AiR) Program are to expand the experience of each student in the field of the arts, foster creativity, enrich education in any given subject, and to present staff members with new ideas and options for instruction.

 To date we have hosted the following artists:

 - SP2018 – Eileen Urness, sculptor (Cedar Grove)

 - SP2017 – Cooper Diers, painter/musician (Sheboygan)